cleancoda/notiflyer/README.md

     * error/run logging
     * db mail setup & configuration, etc.
 * data remains at core focus - leave the visualization logic to the application
-* highly extensive configuration settings 📚
+* extensive configuration settings 📚

 # 🖼️ design principles & architecture
 this project is determined in keeping the need for technical know-how to a bare minimum when it comes to setup, configuring and maintaining; as most of the end-users for this application, would be focused on handling the business/analytics side and not so much the code.